PhysicsNeMo Overview

 Generally, installing from source gives you all the fleixbility and also the responsibility to manage your environment, installing using container gives you the ease of use with the flexibility that is sufficient for most users.
 Here we are listing a few scenarios to spell out the paths available in the context of your goals, expertise and scope of work.

 a.
-I’m an AI researcher and want to train a model in Modulus We recommend you to use the container image.
+I’m an AI researcher and want to train a model in PhysicsNeMo We recommend you to use the container image.
 You will be able to create any model architecture from scratch.
 Refer Simple Training Tutorial for more details.

 b.
 I’m a domain expert and want to use existing model with some modifications We recommend you to use the container image.
 We also recommend that you download the examples from the github source to use as a starting point.

 c.
-I’m an AI researcher and want to contribute to Modulus We recommend you to clone the source code from Github and develop on the fork as it will make it easy for you to contribute your work to the repos.
+I’m an AI researcher and want to contribute to PhysicsNeMo We recommend you to clone the source code from Github and develop on the fork as it will make it easy for you to contribute your work to the repos.

 System Requirements